fangohr/oommf/README.md

 ## Acknowledgements

 The repository which holds the OOMMF source code was developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541) and the [EPSRC Programme grant on Skyrmionics (EP/N032128/1)](https://www.skyrmions.ac.uk/).

-## For developers

-To update this repository with a new OOMMF release, please update the variables in `Makefile-update-oommf`, and then run `make -f Makefile-update-oommf all`.